vipulnaik/entertainment-and-self-education/notes/consumption-plan.md

 All the above are Netflix originals so they won't leave once they are on Netflix.

-Stuff that is ready for me to watch:
+Stuff that is ready for me to watch, that I have not yet started:

-* The Crown Season 5 (in progress)
+English (US or UK):

 * Inventing Anna
 * Breaking Bad
 * Stranger Things
 * The Manifest
+* Wednesday
+* Dahmer

+Korean:

 * Hospital Playlist
-* It's Okay to not be Okay
 * Hometown Cha Cha Cha
 * Romance is a Bonus Book
-* The Rational Life
+* Money Heist Korea

+(probably many others)

+Japanese:

 * Alice in Borderland

+Indian (Hindi and other languages):

 * Goodbye
-* Money Heist Korea
 * Delhi Crime Season 2

-(probably a lot more)
+* Race 2
+* Baaghi
+* Gangubai Kathiawadi
+* Sooryavanshi
+* Dil Se...
+* 3 Idiots
+* The White Tiger
+* Kantara
+* RRR
+* Lal Singh Chaddha

 ## Viki